weynsee/zd_search/README.md

 ## Usage

 `zd_search` requires a data directory to search against.
-This directory must contain valid JSON files with `.json` extensions, otherwise they will be ignored.
+This directory must contain valid JSON files with a `.json` extension, otherwise they will be ignored.
 If no directory is specified, it will check for a `data` directory relative to its current path.
 To specify a data directory, do: